UXSoc/ux-bot/glitch_readme.md

 To sync the github repo with the slack page by first committing them running `npm run update`.

 This should work if you have access the api-keys private repo and have it installed.
 To get access you need to be a contributor to https://github.com/jhburns/api-keys.
 Notify Jonathan Burns @jburns on slakc or email jburns@chapman.edu.

+The keys for this project are under the sync-config-slack.json file and are required in the sync script.